StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 the much richer direct backpressure that is available within the sending device itself.
-Relying on indirect backpressure by discarding or marking a packet in the sending device itself is a crude rate-control signal, because it takes a full network round-trip time before the effect of that drop or mark is observed at the receiver and echoed back to the sender, and
+Relying on indirect backpressure by discarding or marking a packet in the sending device is a crude rate-control signal, because it takes a full network round-trip time before the effect of that drop or mark is observed at the receiver and echoed back to the sender, and